 What Is a French Drain?

-Before we get into the costs, let’s quickly cover what a French drain is.
-A French drain is a simple and effective way to protect your home from water damage.
-It’s made up of a gravel-filled trench with a perforated pipe at the bottom.
-This system collects rainwater or groundwater and redirects it away from your home, helping to prevent issues like basement leaks, soil erosion, and foundation damage.
-Homeowners often install French drains in their yard or around their foundation to keep water from pooling where it shouldn’t.
+A French drain is a trench filled with gravel and a pipe with holes at the bottom.
+This setup collects rainwater or groundwater and directs it away from your home, helping prevent basement leaks, soil erosion, and foundation issues.
+Many homeowners install French drains in their yards or around the foundation to prevent water from pooling where it shouldn’t.

 French Drain Installation Costs

-The average cost to install a French drain ranges from $10 to $65 per linear foot, depending on the location, soil conditions, and complexity of the project.
-For a standard 100-foot French drain, homeowners typically pay between $1,000 and $6,500, which includes materials, labor, and excavation.
+On average, installing a French drain costs between $10 and $65 per linear foot.
+The price depends on where you live, the type of soil, and the complexity of the job.
+For a typical 100-foot French drain, most homeowners spend between $1,000 and $6,500, covering materials, labor, and excavation.

 If your project requires a sump pump, the total cost will be higher.
 Installing a sump pump system typically costs between $500 and $4,000, depending on the type of pump, the complexity of the installation, and local labor rates.
-The pump itself usually ranges from $100 to $400.
+The pump itself usually costs between $100 and $400.

 Additional Costs to Consider